xinchaosong/xinchaosong.github.io/index.md

 Biomille Technologies, Boston, MA, 2014 - 2015

 - Designed and prototyped a bracket system for a medical device for facial rehabilitation.

+### Undergraduate Research Assistant in Robotics

+Tianjin University of Science and Technology, Tianjin, China, 2010 - 2011

+- Conducted research on motion control approaches to the indoor navigation and exploration of autonomous mobile four-wheeled robots.